Spring Boot Method Security with SAPL

 }

-This policy introduces the transform expression for the transformations.
+This policy introduces the transform expression.

-In this case, the so-called filter operator |- is applied to the resource object.
-The filter operator enables the selection of individual parts of a JSON value for manipulation, e.g., applying a function to the selected value.
-In this case, the operator selects the content key of the resource and replaces it with a version of its content, only exposing the three leftmost characters and replacing the rest with a black square (“\u2588” in Unicode).
-The selection expression is very powerful.
-Please refer to the SAPL Documentation for a full explanation.
+In this case, the filter operator |- is applied to the resource object.
+The filter operator selects individual parts of a JSON value for manipulation, for example by applying a function to the selected value.
+Here, the operator selects the content key of the resource and replaces it with a version that leaves only the first three characters visible and replaces the rest with a black square (“\u2588” in Unicode).
+The selection expression is powerful.
+See the SAPL Documentation for a full explanation.

 When accessing http://localhost:8080/api/books/1, you will get: